I Check My To-Do List 6 Times and Still Forget What I Went Downstairs For

 4-5 Hours in Bed

-Meditating for half an hour usually gets my capacity back up to 5-6 energy.
+Meditating for half an hour usually gets my capacity back up to around a 3 or 4 energy.
 But this only leaves tasks with low cognitive demands—grabbing whatever is in the closet and making a sandwich, or running outside at a predictable pace.
+Nothing high demand such as social gymnaytics

 The To-Do List Loop

-I have to reference my to-do list 3-6 times per task.
+I have to reference my to-do list several times, often 3-6 times per task.
+(Even after reviewing them seconds prior)

 I'm so mentally drained that I immediately forget what I was going to do.
 I reference it.
 Get downstairs.
 Forget again.
 Reference it once more.
 The cycle repeats.